justinwoo/easy-purescript-nix/README.md

 1. Binary downloads, no rebuilding
 2. Should be easy to pull it from remote (could be improved, see [remote-test.nix](./remote-test.nix))

+See the blog post about this here: https://qiita.com/kimagure/items/de2a4ff45dd8fe8be4b1

 ## Potential questions

 ### Porco zio, I love this.
 How do I install to my system from here?